rsantoyo-dev/super-jss-workspace/docs/installation.md

-Based on your provided content, I'll enhance the `installation.md` with deep linking and some improvements for clarity and user engagement.
-Here's the updated version:

----

 # Installation of Super JavaScript Stylesheets (SJSS)

 This section provides a step-by-step guide on installing and integrating Super JavaScript Stylesheets (SJSS) into your Angular projects, ensuring a smooth setup process.